esatozbek/react-carousel-animated/README.md

 ### itemBackgroundStyle

-Style object for carousel item's background element, which is container for react-spring animations and items.
+Style object for carousel item's background element, which is container for react-spring animations.

 ### carouselHeight